martinbonnin/mbonnin.net/src/content/post/2025-01-22_input_directory_is_a_lie.md

 build/generated/root
 ```

-But in fact, you're really passing a list of `(file contents, relative path)`:
+But in fact, what you're really passing is a list of `(file contents, relative path)`:

 ```
 contents1, "com/example/file1"